LS102-summer2023/project-prachetasyeri/writing/paper.md

   3. Training data was preprocessed to grayscale

-  4. Model structure is created
+  4. The model structure is created

-  5. Model is trained (Took around an hour on an i7 10th Gen, RTX 2060, and 16GB RAM)
+  5. The model is trained (Took around an hour on an i7 10th Gen, RTX 2060, and 16GB RAM)

-  6. Model structure is saved in the .json file
+  6. The model structure is saved in the .json file

-  7. Trained model weight is saved in the .h5 file
+  7. The trained model weight is saved in the .h5 file

 ### Steps to test the model